Project-Silicium/WoA-Guides/Mu-Qcom/Porting/SoC.md

     CacheTypeInstruction,  // System Cache Type
     CacheAssociativity2Way // Associativity
 };
-CHAR8 *mCacheInfoType7Strings[] = {"L2 Instruction", "L2 Data", "L3", NULL};
+CHAR8 *mCacheInfoType7Strings[] = {"L1 Instruction", "L1 Data", "L2", "L3"};
 ```
 You can get all these Infos if you look up the specs of your SoC or find these in the dtb of your Device. <br />
-If Your SoC dosen't have L3 for example then just remove it, Or if it has L1 then just add L1. <br />
+If Your SoC dosen't have L3 for example then just remove it. <br />

 After that We move to `SMBIOS_TABLE_TYPE17`. <br />
-There you just need to change one Value: `RAM Speed`, That should be in the Specs of your SoC. <br />
+There you just need to change one Value: `Speed`, That should be in the Specs of your SoC. <br />
 Then Moddify The Data Updates for `TYPE4`, `TYPE7` and `TYPE17` according to what you changed before.

 ## Modify Librarys (Step 1.4)